 The benefits of the Chapter 13 filing process in Missouri include:

-- Prevent foreclosure to keep your home by catching up with past due mortgage payments over three to five years
+- Prevent foreclosure to keep your home by catching up with past due to mortgage payments over three to five years

 - Prevent repossession and keep your vehicle